Yang He: Club career

 Yang started his professional football career in 2011 when he was promoted to Chinese Super League side Changchun Yatai's first team.
 On 30 April, he made his senior debut in a 1–1 away draw against Shaanxi Chanba, coming on as a substitute for Du Zhenyu in the 89th minute.
 He mainly played in the reserve team league and scored 10 goals in 2011 season.
 When Svetozar Šapurić was appointed as new manager of the club, he stated that Yang was not part of his plans.
 Yang was lined with Guangzhou Evergrande and Shenzhen Ruby, but finally was loaned to China League One side Chengdu Blades for a season.
 On 18 March, he made his debut for Chengdu in a 1–0 home victory against Hohhot Dongjin.
 He scored his first senior goal on 19 May which ensured Chengdu beat Yanbian Baekdu Tigers 3–2.
 He appeared 28 times for Chengdu in the 2012 season and returned to Changchun at the end of 2012.
 In February 2014, Yang was loaned to China League Two side Jiangxi Liansheng until 31 December 2014.

 On 28 February 2015, Yang was loaned to China League Two side Meizhou Hakka until 31 December 2015.
 In February 2017, he was loaned to League Two side Hebei Elite until 31 December 2017.

+On 25 January 2026, Yang joined Singapore Premier League club Hougang United.

+On 4 July 2026, Yang returned to Nanjing City and joined as player-coach.